 One.
 God does not play games.
 He is God, holy and just, faithful and steadfast in His love.

 Two.
 God is sovereign.
 His will is absolute.

 Three.
 God works good through bad.
 As He has from the beginning, so He continues to, working for the good of His people in this broken and full-of-evil world.

 Four.
 Death is not the end for the believer, for the Jesus-follower.

 Five.
 We need Jesus to make sense of all that happens in life.

 Jesus tells us that to know God the Father we must know Him, God the Son.

 * Father God,

-We cry to You for our loved ones, those who don’t know You, those who are outside the camp.
+We cry to You for our loved ones, those who are not found in Christ, in You, those who are outside the camp.

-Please save them, please call them, please chase them down and cause repentance and belief in their hearts.
+Please save those around us Lord God, please chase them down and cause repentance and belief in their hearts.